 What does the Praxis Teaching Reading exam cover?

-The Praxis Teaching Reading exam is a computer-delivered exam consisting of 90 selected-response (multiple-choice) questions and 3 constructed-response (written) questions.
+The Praxis Teaching Reading: K-12 exam is a computer-delivered exam consisting of 90 selected-response (multiple-choice) questions and 3 constructed-response (written) questions.
 You will be given 2.5 hours to complete the entirety of the exam.
 In terms of what you need to pass the Praxis Teaching Reading exam, passing scores are determined by individual educational institutions and states.
 Visit your state’s department of education website, along with the ETS state information website, for specific passing score criteria.
 If you take the exam in a state that allows automatic score reporting, you will receive your initial score immediately after you finish the exam.

-- Vocabulary; approx. 17 selected-response questions, weighted at 14%
+- Writing; approx. 14 selected-response questions, weighted at 11%

-Now that you have gained a better understanding of the registration process, expectations, and basic content of the Praxis Teaching Reading exam, your next step is in-depth test preparation.
+Now that you have gained a better understanding of the registration process, expectations, and basic content of the Praxis Teaching Reading: K-12 exam, your next step is in-depth test preparation.
 When it comes to thorough test preparation, you need the most comprehensive, reliable test preparation materials you can find.
 To help you pass the Praxis Teaching Reading exam on your first attempt, you need Mometrix Test Preparation’s comprehensive study resource: Praxis Exam Secrets study guide.

 In the Praxis Exam Secrets study guide is the Praxis Practice Test, including authentic Praxis test questions.
 You also get expert tips designed to aid in reducing test anxiety, enhancing information recall, and improving exam performance.
 To augment the Praxis Exam Secrets study guide are the comprehensive Praxis Flashcards, which includes additional Praxis Practice Test questions.
 Start preparing today: read the Praxis Exam Secrets study guide, assess your knowledge, skills, and abilities using the Praxis Practice Test and Praxis Flashcards, and achieve the score you need to pass the Praxis Teaching Reading exam on your first attempt.